Critical Care Medicine Frequently Asked Questions

 The CCM physician coordinates the care provided to the critically ill patient with other medical or surgical specialists, as well as ancillary professionals such as dietary, respiratory therapy, and pharmacology.

 An Intensive Care Unit (ICU) is a specialized area of the hospital where expert care of critically ill patients can be delivered efficiently.
 Nurses and physicians who have special interest and training in the care of critically ill patients staff the ICU.
-Patients are admitted to the ICU for very close monitoring (the nurse to patient ratio is usually one nurse for each two or three patients), specialized nursing care not available on regular hospital units, or management of critical illness.
+Patients are admitted to the ICU for very close monitoring (the nurse-to-patient ratio is usually one nurse for every two or three patients), specialized nursing care not available on regular hospital units, or management of critical illness.

 Due to the severity of illness and intensity of the care required in the ICU setting, most ICUs have limited visitation times.
 However, when patients are more stable, the ICU staff may allow more flexible visitation.
 Families visiting their loved ones are often overwhelmed by the severity of their family member’s illness as well as the ICU environment with all of its bells, whistles and gadgets.
 Family members should feel free to ask the ICU staff about their loved one’s condition and diagnosis as well as the purpose of any equipment or monitors in the room.